emmcin/ClimateMycophagy/READme.md

 # ClimateMycophagy
-This repository contains code to perform the bioinformatic pipeline and statistical analysis for the manuscript *Warming Climate can Alter the Mutualistic Interaction Between Truffle-like Ectomycorrhizal (ECM) Fungi and Mycophagous Mammals*.
+This repository contains code to perform the bioinformatic pipeline and statistical analysis for the manuscript *Warming climate could alter the mutualistic interaction between truffle-like ectomycorrhizal (ECM) fungi and mycophagous mammals*.

 ## Authors